What is Social Media Management for HVAC?

 The next consideration is which social media platforms to post on.
 But this one is pretty easy because you should be present on all of them at the end of the day.
 Still, you may want to focus on some more than others.

-For example, as of 2021, roughly 32% of all Instagram users are between 25 and 34, right about when people buy their first homes.
+For example, roughly 32% of all Instagram users are between 25 and 34, right about when people buy their first homes.
 So Instagram would be a great platform to emphasize your HVAC social media marketing campaign to gain new customers.

 Facebook is also still popular, and you should also have an account for your business there.
 But Facebook usage among people in that same age range is waning.
 Only about 25% of all Facebook users fall in the age range of 25-34.